|

 Interestingly, we watched the pond come alive.
 Water Skimmers, Water Beetles, Dragonflies, and frogs started moving in.
 We got three small baby koi fish and they turned into hundreds very quickly.
 However, through attrition, the population has stabilized at a few dozen.
 In the rainy season it kept filled up naturally.
 In the summer, we would use the hose which also helped with aeration.
 This was all an experiment.
 We had no prior knowledge of pond building, maintenance or management.
 We have learned a lot.
 For example, the clay seals the pond fine, but moles can still tunnel into it and cause leaks.
 This happens a lot.
 Lesson Learned: Pond liners!

 The pond also is in the shadow of the cabin most of the time.
 It basically gets light in the early morning and late afternoon.
 I am not sure if this is good or bad but the pond seems to be healthy.
 We use no chemicals, aerate it by hand, do not feed the fish (there is plenty of plant and animal life for them) and do not breed mosquitoes or other objectionable insects.
 It has been a great learning experience and a cool addition to our landscape.
 It is fun to watch.
 But, we have bigger plans.
 The goal is to build a series of ponds that are functional.
 That is, along with bringing another aspect of the natural world to the farm, we intend to capture the rain water from all of our farm buildings and create a catchment system.
-The plan is to create a large pond in the bottom field that will be the main reservoir to use for irrigation, maintaining water levels of the other two ponds, fire protection, wildlife habitat, and perhaps even recreation (swimming in and rowing on).
+[NOTE: One inch of rain on a 1,000 square foot roof is the equivalent of 623 gallons.]
+One idea we have is to create a large pond in the bottom field that could be used as a rain water reservoir to use for irrigation, maintaining water levels of the other two ponds, fire protection, wildlife habitat, and perhaps even recreation (swimming in and rowing on).
 Since it will be rainwater supplied, depending on the amount of water it maintains in the summer, raising fish for recreation and eating may be a possibility.

 |